dotnet/docs-maui/docs/ios/deployment/publish-app-store.md

 # Publish an iOS app for App Store distribution

-The most common way of distributing iOS apps to users is through the App Store.
+The most common approach to distributing iOS apps to users is through the App Store.
 Apps are submitted to the App Store through a portal called *App Store Connect*.
 Only developers who belong to the Apple Developer Program have access to this portal.
 Members of the Apple Developer Enterprise Program do not have access.
 All apps submitted to the App Store require approval from Apple.

 Distributing an iOS app requires that the app is provisioned using a *provisioning profile*.
 Provisioning profiles are files that contain code signing information, as well as the identity of the app and its intended distribution mechanism.

-To distribute a .NET Multi-platform App UI (.NET MAUI) iOS app, you'll need to build a *Distribution Provisioning Profile* specific to it.
+To distribute a .NET Multi-platform App UI (.NET MAUI) iOS app, you'll need to build a *distribution provisioning profile* specific to it.
 This profile enables the app to be digitally signed for release so that it can be installed on an iOS device.
 A distribution provisioning profile contains an App ID and a distribution certificate.
 You can use the same App ID that you used when deploying your app to a device for testing.
 However, you will need to create a distribution certificate to identify yourself or your organization, if you don't already have one.

 The process for creating an App Store distribution provisioning profile is as follows: